Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: LITERATURE REVIEW

-These existing approaches consider the AIM for mixed autonomy traffic streams and put forward effective intersection management strategies to improve the safety and efficiency of the intersection.
-To the best of our knowledge, few studies have considered the difference between CAVs and CHVs at unsignalized intersections.
-In this paper, we formally characterize the differences between CAVs and CHVs in handling trajectory conflicts and priority management conditions, and design an improved HPQ algorithm to ensure the safety and travel efficiency of vehicles at unsignalized intersections, which derive a futuristic and practical unsignalized intersection management strategy.
+These existing methods focus on the AIM for mixed autonomy traffic streams at signalized intersections and put forward effective intersection management strategies to improve safety and efficiency.
+To the best of our knowledge, few studies have considered the difference between CAVs, CHVs, and HVs at unsignalized intersections.
+In this paper, we formally characterize the differences between CAVs, CHVs, and HVs in handling trajectory conflicts and priority management conditions, and design an improved HPQ algorithm to ensure the safety and travel efficiency of vehicles at unsignalized intersections, which derives a futuristic and practical unsignalized intersection management strategy.